GoogleCloudPlatform/terraform-provider-cdap/docs/r/cdap_local_artifact.md

 * jar_binary_path
   (Required):
-  The path to the JAR binary for the artifact.
+  The local path to the JAR binary for the artifact.

 * json_config_path
   (Required):
-  THe path to the JSON config of the artifact.
+  The local path to the JSON config of the artifact.

 * name
   (Required):